StepanPotiienko/StepanPotiienko/README.md

 </div>

-<b>Hello!
-I am Stepan Potiienko, and I am honored to welcome you to my Github Page.
-I focus primaraly on Go, Python, and Web Applications (React, React Native, Next.JS).
+<b>Hello, my name is Stepan Potiienko.
+I am glad to have you on my Github Page.
+I focus primarily on Python and Web Applications.
-If you'd like to find out more about Data Structures and Algorithms (or even contribute yourself), I shall lead thou to the corresponding repository, mentioned below. </b>
+If you'd like to find out more about Data Structures and Algorithms (or even contribute yourself), please make sure to check out the repository, mentioned below. </b>

 <table>